BillyDM/awesome-audio-dsp/sections/PLUGIN_APIS.md

   - License: [MIT]
   - Platforms: Linux, Mac, Windows
   - Support: Supported by most modern commercial DAWs (with notable exception of Apple's DAW Logic) and a few open source DAWs.
+  - Distribution - As of October 2025, you can distribute open source and close sourced versions of your plugins (and host VST3 plugins) freely without restriction.
   - SDK download: [VST3 SDK](https://github.com/steinbergmedia/vst3sdk)

 # Other APIs